hm-edu/pki-portal-deployment/README.md

 Setting up and configuring an shibboleth IDP to provide an working OIDC endpoint can be pretty cumberstone.

+The following configuration must be adapted for the own domains but provides a basic setup.
+The second client allows the use of OAuth2 beside OIDC.
+This results in 'readable' JWT for the frontend and the backend.

 ```.json
 {
   "scope":"openid profile email offline_access Certificates Domains EAB",